 About Companions for Asters

 There are several varieties of aster that you may have in your perennial beds: New England, aromatic, smooth, purple dome, New York, East Indies, calico, and others.
 All of these are characterized by fall blooms in colors ranging from white to purple to vibrant blue.
-They grow two to three feet (0.5 to 1 meter) tall and produce daisy-like flowers.
+They grow 2 to 3 feet (61-91 cm.) tall and produce daisy-like flowers.

 Asters are showy, but they look best with the right companion plants to highlight their colorful abundance of blooms.
 It’s important to consider growing conditions when choosing aster companion plants, as well as the height and spread of the asters; choose plants of the wrong size and they may get overshadowed by your asters.